Carloco1980/Carloco1980/README.md

 # Nexus Ecosystem

-The **Nexus Ecosystem** is a collection of reusable frameworks, themes, plugins and automation tools designed to accelerate the development of digital solutions.
+The **Nexus Ecosystem** is a modular platform composed of reusable themes, plugins and automation tools that work together as a unified digital ecosystem.

-Its goal is to create modular components that can evolve independently while working together as a unified platform.
+Each component is designed to solve a specific problem while remaining reusable, maintainable and easy to integrate into future projects.

 Current repositories include:

-- **Nexus Theme**
-- **OIID Explorer**
+- 🧩 Nexus Theme
+- 📊 OIID Explorer
-- **OIID CSV to JSON**
+- 🔄 OIID CSV to JSON

 ---

 # Featured Projects

-## Nexus Theme
+## 🧩 Nexus Theme

-A lightweight WordPress framework theme focused on reusable layouts, Elementor compatibility and plugin-based architecture.
+Lightweight WordPress framework focused on reusable layouts, Elementor compatibility and plugin-based architecture.

+---

-### OIID Explorer
+## 📊 OIID Explorer

-An interactive knowledge visualization plugin that transforms institutional JSON datasets into dashboards, charts and visual analytics.
+Interactive knowledge visualization plugin that transforms institutional JSON datasets into dashboards, charts and visual analytics.

+---

-### OIID CSV to JSON
+## 🔄 OIID CSV to JSON

-A lightweight utility that automates the transformation of CSV datasets into optimized JSON files for visualization projects.
+Lightweight utility that automates the transformation of CSV datasets into optimized JSON files for visualization projects.

+---

-### After Effects Automation
+## 🎬 After Effects Automation

 Workflow automation scripts that accelerate educational audiovisual production and publishing processes.